1Password/onepassword-operator/README.md

     operator.1password.io/item-name: "{secret_name}"
 ```

-Applying this yaml file will create a Kubernetes Secret with the name `{secret_name}` and contents from the location specified at the specified Item Path.
+Applying this yaml file will create a Kubernetes Secret with the name `<secret_name>` and contents from the location specified at the specified Item Path.

 Note: Deleting the Deployment that you've created will automatically delete the created Kubernetes Secret only if the deployment is still annotated with `operator.1password.io/item-path` and `operator.1password.io/item-name` and no other deployment is using the secret.